mel-project/docs.themelio.org/specifications/node-protocol.md

 ## Overview

-Celerium nodes --- both coordinators and auditors --- offer a uniform HTTP-based API for use by peer nodes and clients alike.
+Themelio nodes --- both coordinators and auditors --- offer a uniform HTTP-based API for use by peer nodes and clients alike.

 This API is designed for efficiency and would be used with middleware.
 It isn't particularly suited for direct "manual" usage by stuff like jQuery.
 Thus, it's broadly RESTful, but instead of the usual JSON, we generally use RLP values for efficiency.
 Whenever values are mentioned, they are RLP-encoded unless otherwise indicated.
 Key-value parameters are typically query strings for GET methods and form parameters for POST methods.

-In this document we describe every method offered by a Celerium node, using `autonode.celerium.io` \(the DNS bootstrapping node\) as an example endpoint.
+In this document we describe every method offered by a Themelio node, using `autonode.themelio.org` \(the DNS bootstrapping node\) as an example endpoint.

 ## Consensus methods